-Gay, lesbian, bisexual and transgender couples are finally able to become legally married in New York.
-Under New York’s Marriage Equality Act, same-sex couples enjoy the same protections as any other married couples, and government agencies are required to treat all married individuals equally regardless of gender.
+Gay, lesbian, bisexual and transgender couples are finally able to become legally married everywhere in the United States.
+Same-sex couples enjoy the same protections as any other married couples, and government agencies are required to treat all married individuals equally regardless of gender.

 Financial Protection For Gay, Lesbian and Bisexual Couples